 Don’t feed wild caught prey to them.
 Wild insects or worms can carry diseases that can infect your lizard.

 Recommended feeding for African Fire Skinks is 2 to 5 insects every 3 days.
 Following this schedule will help keep them from overeating.
 Every third feeding should be dusted with calcium and vitamin powder.
 Dusting their food with minerals can keep them from having health issues like metabolic bone disease.

 If there is uneaten food inside their tank, remove it after a few hours.
 Clean the water kept inside their tank and replace it with fresh water daily.

 In the wild they spend most of their time hiding in burrows or logs.
-While most Skinks in captivity will like to be handled some Skinks can be shy and like to hide for a large amount of time.
+While most Skinks in captivity will like to be handled, some Skinks can be shy and will hide most of the time.
 The only time they may come out is to bask or when you feed them.
 Burrowing and hiding is a natural behavior in Skinks and it should not be seen as a problem.
 It can be a pain to find them when you want to check up on them though.

 Maryna is an animal expert that has had dozens of animals in her life over the years.
 She has never found an animal that she didn't love immediately.
 It seems like every year she finds kittens that have been abandoned by their mom and she nurses them to health and finds homes for them.
 She contributes her vast knowledge about animals and family pets to our website and we're forever grateful to have her working with us.
 She's also an amazing graphics designer and has designed all of the social media images that we use across all platforms.